vmware-archive/big-green-button-demo/README.md

 These software modules and their associated Arduino-based hardware component (the eponymous "big green button") demonstrate a complete SPA application / RESTful service combination deployed to Cloud Foundry in a zero-downtime fashion using Concourse pipelines.

+## Quick Start

+1. Clone this repository.
+2. Go to the `ci` directory and copy `pipeline-params.yml.sample` to `pipeline-params.yml`
+3. Edit `pipeline-params.yml` for your specific deployment
+4. Deploy the pipeline using fly.
+For example: `fly -t wings set-pipeline -p big-green-button -c pipeline.yml --load-vars-from pipeline-params.yml`
+5. TBD

 ## Architecture

 The software modules are comprised of: